Milestone developments in quantum Information and No-Go theorems: No-go theorems

-The equation is conflicting, hence it is true with only two cases, either $\langle\psi|\phi\rangle=0$, or $|\psi\rangle=|\phi\rangle$.
-These conditions reveal that there is no unitary operation which can be used to clone the arbitrary quantum state (hence proved).
+The equation is conflicting and it is true only if $\langle\psi|\phi\rangle=0$, or $|\psi\rangle=|\phi\rangle$.
+These conditions reveal that there is no unitary operation which can be used to clone an arbitrary quantum state.